anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 Passwords must be encrypted at rest and in-transit.
 Password files must be stored separately from application system data.

-Password’s composition, complexity and policy should follow the recommendations consolidated within the CIS Password Policy guide :cite:p:`cispwd` such as:
+Password's composition, complexity and policy should follow the recommendations consolidated within the CIS Password Policy guide :cite:p:`cispwd` such as: